 All students who are offered admission and submit the Free Application for Federal Student Aid (FAFSA) to Penn State are considered for scholarships awarded by the Office of Student Aid.
 If your student was awarded a scholarship from the Office of Student Aid, it will be listed on the Award Summary in LionPATH.
 Some academic colleges, campuses, and administrative units require separate applications.

-Know the Rights and Responsibilities of a Financial Aid Recipient
+Rights and Responsibilities of a Financial Aid Recipient

 As a financial aid recipient, it is crucial that your student is well informed about his or her rights and responsibilities.
 Be sure your student carefully reviews this important information on our website and understands Penn State’s Satisfactory Academic Progress Standard and what is required of students to remain eligible for student aid.